Tag Archives: article

 III.
 The Work of the Spirit in Salvation

-The authors map the Spirit’s activity across the entire “order of salvation,” from the first spark of life to final glory.
+The Spirit’s activity can be mapped across the entire “order of salvation,” from the first spark of life to final glory.

 Stage of Salvation Action of the Spirit Primary Scriptural Proof